rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 cognition' which we'll be referencing throughout the post.
 My current view is that this is a difficult crux of alignment and we'll present only one (dangerous) way to proceed without resolving these issues.
+As such, I think we should be more actively working on the hard problem of AI cognition.
+I'll describe what this could look like in my strategic recommendations below

 That said, there are obvious ways to train deep neural networks which ensure that they will be purely deontological.
 For instance, consider training a (randomly initialized) model to output the value 1.
-Clearly such an model isn't going to be a consequentialist or even intelligent (unless you think the inductive biases of SGD are _actually_ Magic).
+Clearly such a model isn't going to be a consequentialist or even intelligent (unless you think the inductive biases of SGD are _actually_ Magic).
 But, if the task in question might involve modeling consequences, the question of how to use current machine